mattexdee/encounter-library/docs/foundry-basics/game-systems.md

   <figcaption>Install a Game System</figcaption>
 </figure>

-1. Ensure you're on the `Game Systems` tab of the Setup screen.
+1. Ensure you're on the <span class="reference">:fontawesome-solid-dice: Game Systems</span> tab of the Setup screen.
-2. Press the `Install System` button.
+2. Press the <span class="reference">:fontawesome-solid-download: Install System</span> button.
 3. Once the Package list loads you can search for your Game System at the top of the window.
 For example, you can find Dungeons & Dragons 5th Edition Game System by searching `DnD5E`.
-4. Once you've found your Game System press the `Install` button.
+4. Once you've found your Game System press the <span class="reference">:fontawesome-solid-download: Install</span> button.

 You can now create a World with this Game System.
 Let's look at that next.